 The ability of P. aeruginosa to form biofilms is an advantage in many infection situations and greatly enhances its ability to resist antibiotics and harsh environmental conditions.
 Exopolysaccharides, extracellular DNA (eDNA), pyocyanin, rhamnolipids and functional proteins are all factors that contribute to the formation of P. aeruginosa biofilms.
 Alginate, Pel and Psl are three polysaccharides produced by P. aeruginosa.
 High levels of alginate are commonly seen in Cystic Fibrosis isolates and these alginate over-producing strains are classified as mucoid.
-However, isolates from UTIs have been shown to produce significantly lower levels of alginate when compared to isolates from various body sites (Ciragil and Söyletir 2004; Tielen et al. 2011; Rawat and Prasad 2015).
+However, isolates from UTIs produce significantly lower levels of alginate in vitro when compared to isolates from various body sites (Ciragil and Söyletir 2004; Tielen et al. 2011; Rawat and Prasad 2015).

 In non-mucoid strains there is a greater reliance on Pel and Psl.
 Psl is important in surface attachment of biofilms in vitro but there is functional redundancy between Pel and Psl (Colvin et al. 2012).
 Biofilms formed by P. aeruginosa in a murine model of CAUTI did not require exopolysaccharides (Cole et al. 2014).
-It has been proposed that another secreted virulence factor, pyocyanin, binds to, and intercalates with, eDNA thereby increasing the viscosity of DNA solutions and enhancing electron transfer along DNA (Das et al. 2015) thus promoting biofilm formation via an alternative route in the urinary tract (Figure 2).
+It has been proposed that another secreted virulence factor, pyocyanin, binds to, and intercalates with, eDNA thereby increasing the viscosity of DNA solutions(Das et al. 2015).
+This maypromotebiofilm formation via this route in the urinary tract (Figure 2).
 Pyocyanin can lead to the production of reactive oxygen species (ROS) and impaired wound healing (Figure 1).
-5-Me-PCA, a precursor to pyocyanin, was found to have even greater redox potential than pyocyanin and could be even more helpful to cells in the anoxic locations of the biofilm (Sakhtah et al. 2016).
+5-Me-PCA, a precursor to pyocyanin, has even greater redox potential than pyocyanin and could be even more helpful to cells through theoretically supporting ATP generation in combination with electron donors such as succinate in the anoxic locations of the biofilm (Sakhtah et al. 2016).

 Rhamnolipids promote microcolony formation in the early development of biofilms and in the late stages aid structural development that depends on cell migration (Pamp and Tolker-Nielsen 2007).
-It was found that rhamnolipids and not motility is responsible for the initiation of said migration – termed seeding dispersal (Wang et al. 2013).
+Rhamnolipids rather than motility are responsible for the initiation of migration – termed seeding dispersal (Wang et al. 2013).
 Rhamnolipid expression is upregulated under iron limited environments and correlates with increased surface motility and the formation of flat, unstructured biofilms (Glick et al. 2010).
-Biofilms of P. aeruginosa deficient in rhamnolipid production lacked noncolonized fluid channels which are purported to aid nutrient diffusion through densely populated mature biofilms (Davey, Caiazza and O’Toole 2003).
-These qualities suggest that rhamnolipids could aid persistence of uropathogenic P. aeruginosa and enable ascension of the urinary tract.
-Rhamnolipid production could be key to the potential chronicity of UTIs caused by P. aeruginosa (Figure 2).
+Furthermore, rhamnolipid deficient P. aeruginosa cannot maintain the fluid-filled channels which are purported to aid nutrient diffusion through densely populated mature biofilms (Davey, Caiazza and O’Toole 2003).
+Since iron is thought to be limited in the urinary tract during infection, these qualities suggest that rhamnolipids could aid persistence of uropathogenic P. aeruginosa and enable ascension of the urinary tract.
+Rhamnolipid production could therefore be a key mediator of bacterial persistence in UTIs caused by P. aeruginosa (Figure 2).